Freight Shipping from Houston to New York City

 How much does it cost to ship freight from Houston to New York City?

-Full truckload (FTL) rates from Houston, TX to New York City, NY currently range from $3,962-$4,884 for a standard dry van load over the 1,843-mile route.
+Full truckload (FTL) rates from Houston, TX to New York City, NY currently range $3,962-$4,884 (roughly $2.16-$2.66 per mile over 1,843 miles).
 LTL shipments typically cost $1,214-$1,967 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Houston to New York City?